rust-lang/rust/src/doc/rustc-dev-guide/src/tests/ui.md

   contents of the stored output files by lines opposed to checking for strict equality.

-UI tests run with with `-Zdeduplicate-diagnostics=no` flag which disables rustc's built-in diagnostic deduplication mechanism.
+UI tests run with `-Zdeduplicate-diagnostics=no` flag which disables rustc's built-in diagnostic deduplication mechanism.
 This means you may see some duplicate messages in the output.
 This helps illuminate situations where duplicate diagnostics are being